-3. Discussions
+2. Discussions

 - a) This is a public discussion forum, so the whole class is participating.
 When asked to reply to posts, make sure to reply thoughtfully; merely saying "I agree" is not enough.
 Explain your responses and thoughts.
-Make sure to proofread and answer questions thoroughly. - b) Your grade is based on your addressing the question or prompt specifically and clearly, paying attention to your writing and the concepts we are studying, and developing your response fully. - c) Discussion counts toward Coursework, Attendance, and Participation
+Make sure to proofread and answer questions thoroughly. - b) Your grade is based on your addressing the question or prompt specifically and clearly, paying attention to your writing and the concepts we are studying, and developing your response fully. - c) Discussion counts toward Coursework as well as Attendance and Participation a) There also may be other homework assignments on the schedule or assigned in class.